Blog

 - Less costly over time

-How the LigoLab Platform Supports Digital Pathology
+How the LigoLab Platform Supports the Latest Digital Pathology Solutions

 "An ideal digital pathology ecosystem is one where all of a lab's software systems are interoperable, connecting as an integrated digital lab workflow," said Guido.